lmammino/cube-daemons/README.md

 cube-daemons
 ============

-This repository will help you to install/uninstall [cube](https://github.com/square/cube) as a system service on an Ubuntu/Debian machine.
+This repository will help you to install/uninstall [cube](https://github.com/square/cube) as a system services on an linux machine using [System V init scripts](http://refspecs.linuxfoundation.org/LSB_3.1.0/LSB-Core-generic/LSB-Core-generic/iniscrptact.html).

 By using this installer you will be able to start/stop the cube collector and the cube evaluator as services: